Forget Bitcoin: Inside the insane world of altcoin cryptocurrency trading

 "It's definitely an arms race, but it's not an arms race we're winning right now."

-When Bitcoin hit $40,000 in December, it was confirmation to enthusiasts that cryptocurrency is the future.
+When Bitcoin hit $40,000 in December, before its Tesla-induced all-time-high, it was confirmation to enthusiasts that cryptocurrency is the future.
 For skeptics, a higher peak just means a more precipitous fall.

 "I think they'll become increasingly regulated and less and less interesting," Gerard said of cryptocurrency.
 That means less of the "pretty numbers" Crypto Spider was attracted to, but hopefully fewer scams.